nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-cluster-design.rst

 When a server is finished with its own local recovery period, it should clear its NEED flag.
 That server should continue enforcing the grace period however until the grace period is fully lifted.
+The server must not permit reclaims after clearing its NEED flag, however.

 If the servers' own NEED flag is the last one set, then it can lift the grace period (by setting R=0).
 At that point, all servers in the cluster